EvilEugen/config/README.md

-# config for fish, fontconfig , i3 and nvim
+# config for fish, i3 and nvim